 "It's like all the gains we made under President Obama and Viee President Biden are being squandered.
-I want you.
+I want you to know right now that hope is not lost," he said.

 Biden are being squandered.
 I want you to know right now that hope is not lost,"